ssg-wsg/Sample-Codes/SSG-API-Testing-Application-v2/docs/Developer Guide.md

 The dev environment refers to your personal AWS Organization account that is set up in your fork of the upstream repository.

+Terraform code to provision the dev environment is found within [deploy/dev](../deploy/dev).

 This environment may or may not require approvals for deployment, depending on how you have configured your GitHub Environments.